happybeing/dweb-blog/README.md

 ### Automated Deployment to SAFE Network

-If you are using SAFE Drive you can upload the website on SAFE Network with `rscync` as follows.
+You can upload the contents of your website from `./dist` to SAFE Network using a suitable application such as the Maidsafe Web Hosting Manager, or if you are using [SAFE Drive](https://github.com/theWebalyst/safe-drive), on Linux you can upload the website on SAFE Network as follows.

 - Start SAFE Drive and connect to SAFE Network so that your SAFE Drive is mounted at `~/SAFE`

 - Execute the following command, substituting the destination path of your website storage on SAFE Network.
 Note the trailing '/' on both source and destination paths.

 ```
-   rsync -av --delete ./dist/ ~/SAFE/_public/rsdemo/www-root/
+   cp -ruv ./dist/ ~/SAFE/_public/dweb/www-root/
 ```
-This can of course be used inside `deployweb.sh` or a similar script.

-NOTE: using `rsync -av` is probablyre-uploading more files than necessary when you make changes because SAFE Drive does not preserve all file attributes.
-So you may like to experiment with more selective `rsync` options (i.e. ignoring some file attributes) and let us know what works best.
+There's script to automate this (`scripts/deployweb.sh`) which you can customise to upload both to web and SAFE in one command.

 ## Website Content